Erode Junction railway station: History

+Structure and layout

+The station has four side platforms and can handle up to 165 trains.

 Lines

 Locomotive sheds

 Erode Junction loco shed is one among the very few stations in India which houses both diesel and electrical locomotives.
 Erode loco shed currently houses 350 electric and diesel locomotives, making it one of the largest loco sheds operated by Indian Railways.
 The ISO certified electric locomotive shed houses WAP-4, WAG-7 and WAP-7 Locomotives.
 The diesel loco shed set up in 1962, houses over 120 WDM-2 and WDM-3A, 11 WDP-4D, 11 WDG-4 (only GT46ACe wide cab versus) diesel locomotives.
 The trains passing through Erode junction often have a long technical halt in order to carry out engine swapping and maintenance checks.

+Projects and development

+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.

+Awards and achievements

+In 2019, the station was granted ISO–14001 certification for complying with NGT (nation Green Tribunal).